Data Protection and Patient Confidentiality

-Also if you wish to pass on any compliments to any of our staff please contact reception.
+Also if you wish to pass on any compliments to any of our staff please contact the Operational Supervisor team.

-If you wish to make a complaint, please inform the reception team at the surgery or write to the practice manager at the surgery.
+If you wish to make a complaint, please inform the Operational Supervisor team at the surgery or write to the practice manager at the surgery.
 You can also call 0113 2744777 to discuss your complaint if you wish to.

 The address to write to is: